 - Les principals plantes per a la salut d'Eivissa i Fomentera: Catalan.

 When I'm walking around Formentera, I've taken macros of nearly every flower I can see.
 Back at home, I find out what it is and publish it to the web.

 Latin, Catalan, Castilian, French and German.
-The Latin names are aligned to APG III.
+The Latin names are aligned with The Plant List.

 That happens when I couldn't find the common name.